unparalleled-js/docs-1/docs/workbot/modals.md

 While buttons, menus, and other interactive components invoke commands **when clicked**, input blocks only invoke commands **when a view is submitted**.
 For example, a user is free to choose from 'Approve' or 'Reject' – the value is only locked in once he submits the modal by clicking the submit button.

 ![Example select input](~@img/workbot/workbot-blockkit/example-select-input.png)
+*The user's choice is only locked in after clicking __submit__*

-If a view does not have any input blocks, no submit button/close button needs to be defined.
-If you do have them, then you **must** define submit/close buttons.
+If a view contains input blocks, you **must** define submit/close buttons.
+If it does not, then it is not necessary to include submit/close buttons.

 # Modal stack
-You can stack up to 3 views.
-Users see the top-most view.
-This view is called the active view.
+A modal can hold up to 3 views at one time in a view stack.
+Users will only see the top-most view, also called the active view.
+View stacks are useful as it allows the user to return to previous views, after submitting/closing their active view(s).

 ![Modal stack with 3 views](~@img/workbot/workbot-blockkit/modal-stack.png)
+*Each modal can stack up to 3 views*

-Opening a modal opens the root view.
-Pushing a modal view pushes a new view on top of any existing views.
+Opening a modal opens in the root view.
+Updating a modal replaces the currently active view, while pushing a modal view applies a new view on top of the view stack.

 Each view has an associated ID.
 You'll need this view ID if you want to update an existing view.

+# Passing information between views
+When users interact with interactive components or submit modals, a bot command is invoked, triggering the downstream recipe with that bot command.
+In the context of modals, this downstream recipe may be updating or pushing modal views.
+You may want to pass some parameters (e.g. the user ID, opportunity ID) so that the modal actions in the downstream recipe can use them in its views.

+You'll need to define these parameters in the **New command** trigger in the downstream recipe so that it's prepared to receive them.
+It's important to ensure the parameter names and data types match their upstream counterparts, e.g. when using `opportunity_id` as a singleline input in the view of modal (rendered in an upstream recipe), also specify `opportunity_id` as a string parameter in the **New command** of the downstream recipe.

+Parameters can be passed either in comma-separated name-value pairs, e.g. name: John Smith, user_id: AB12345 or in JSON, e.g. {"opportunity_id": "OPP1234567"}.
+When using JSON, you can also pass array or object parameters.

 # Working with modals
 Modals can be opened using:
 - buttons,
 - menus,
-- overflow
+- overflow,
 - select menus,
 - datepickers,
 - radio buttons,